Home

 In 1995 the Internet came within my reach but there was very little to be found.
 The only benefit in those early days was the ability to make email contact with Warehams around the world.
 As I began researching, I realised that I was obtaining information about Warehams that, whilst not directly relevant at that time, I thought it may be useful in the future; I therefore decided to build a database in which to store all the information and so this project evolved.
 The project is still ongoing with much to do.
 There are no end-game goals as such, other than to see how far can we go.

-The aim is to use the database as the core archive from which to create and maintain a ‘library’ of individuals with the name Wareham* to enable the tracking of people within the database and to enable us to find their relative families by means of linking names, dates and locations.
+The plan of action was/is to use the database as the core archive from which to create and maintain a ‘library’ of individuals with the name Wareham* to enable the tracking of people within the database and to enable us to find their relative families by means of linking names, dates and locations.

 If the information relates to my direct family, I will then add the new information to our family tree in Legacy10 (C) database.

-Also, the 98 service personnel who served at any time and either survived or served outside wartime; listed on the Warehams who served page.
+Also, there is a list of service personnel who served at any time and either survived or served outside wartime; listed on the Warehams who served page.

 We are now at the stage of linking Wareham family trees together one person at a time.
-We have 842 family trees and are making great progress in finding common links.
+We have 641 (refined down from 842 with trees merged) family trees and are making great progress in finding common links.
+As links are found, more trees will either be created and stand alone or will be merged to others.

 Now DNA has come a long way, it is helping to break down the brick walls and correct errors with previous family ties.
 The original project vision/mission of 1995 is finally becoming reality.
 We have linked Wareham families that ‘you’ would not think were directly related, however the evidence is providing amazing results.